Skip to main content

 Now that you know how to use it, you can write your posts in advance and schedule them even while you're on vacation or when you can't write anyway.

-Now let's see some plugins that extend this functionality, making it even more useful.
+Let's now look at some plugins that extend this functionality, making it even more useful.

 If you want to send free Whatsapp or Sms notifications from your WordPress you can use SendApp Connect